nick-ceneviva/code-names/README.md

 ## Future Enhancements
 * Ability to start new game without needing to rerun the script
-* Switch the team that starts with 9 cards at the start of the
+* Switch the team that starts with 9 words

 ## Donation
 If you enjoyed this game with friends and family, consider buying me a beer.<br><br>